intersystems-community/irisdemo-demo-kafka/README.md

 Demo of InterSystems IRIS with Kafka, Schema Registry, AVRO and Schema Migration

 This demo allows you to show:
-- Ingestion of **AVRO** documents over Kafka
+- A Bank Simulator generating AVRO messages and sending them over Kafka to InterSystems IRIS
-- InterSystems IRIS **Multi-model** capabilities (JSON, Objects and SQL)
+- InterSystems IRIS **Multi-model** capabilities (AVRO, JSON, Objects, SQL and MDX)
-- How InterSystems IRIS can **transform** the JSON object into a canonical structure using transformations and **lookups**
+- How InterSystems IRIS can **transform** the AVRO object into a canonical structure using transformations and **lookups**
 - How InterSystems IRIS can **orchestrate** this work and start a **human workflow** in case of a problem during the transformations
 - How InterSystems IRIS can provide bidirectional **data lineage** (from source to canonical and vice-versa)
-- How InterSytems IRIS can do **schema evolution** by allowing developers to keep adding new schemas while maintaining proper data lineage
+- How InterSytems IRIS pull new schemas from a Kafka Schema Registry and generate the data structures automatically to support **schema evolution**

-- When configured in batch mode, how InterSystems IRIS can ingest documents at **high speed**
+This demo uses Confluent's Kafka and their docker-compose sample.

 ## How to run the demo

-**WARNING: If you are running on a Mac or Windows, you must give Docker at least 3Gb of RAM for this demo to run properly.
+**WARNING: If you are running on a Mac or Windows, you must give Docker at least 5Gb of RAM for this demo to run properly.
 Also, please check this [troubleshooting](https://github.com/intersystems-community/irisdemo-base-troubleshooting) document in case you find problems starting the demo with docker-compose.
 Disk space available for the docker VM is the most common cause for trouble.**

 To run the demo on your PC, make sure you have **Git** and **Docker** installed on your machine.